-Dyes are used to give our clothes their bright or dark colour.
+Dyes are used to giving our clothes their bright or dark colour.
 So when it comes to doing the laundry, this dye can sometimes bleed into the wash and stain that white shirt that accidentally snuck in with the dark load, causing it to turn a shade of grey.
 When you’re washing colours or washing dark clothes, you should take care to avoid cross transfer of colour and follow the proper laundry steps to keep your colours and patterns looking as sharp as before.
 So how do you wash dark clothes?
-Watch our step by step guide or read the steps below.
+Read on and learn all you need to know about washing dark clothes from our step-by-step guide below.

 Effective laundry care for all colours

 It’s not only dark colours that require laundry care.
 Whites and bright colours also need individual attention.
 And, since not all fabrics are created equal, you should also pay special attention to garments made from denim or even cotton.
 Whether you’re looking to remove stains you can see or your focus is on odour removal, let Ariel take care of it.

 What temperature to use when washing darks?
 Hot or cold?